All Star: Daniel

 In September 2017, Daniel woke up with a stomach ache, so his mom, Shannon, took him to urgent care.
-There they ruled out the flu, but suspected he had appendicitis.
-At an ER visit the next day, they were surprised to find blood in his urine.
+There they ruled out the flu but suspected he had appendicitis.
+During an ER visit the next day, they were surprised to find blood in his urine.

 A whirlwind ensued, with spinal taps, blood and platelet transfusions, bone marrow surgery and a port implanted in Daniel's chest.
 Meanwhile, Shannon was expecting their third child, but the miracle of their conception was immediately overshadowed by Daniel’s diagnosis.

 “It affected our family tremendously because we were always on the go.
-Now we had to be confined to the hospital first, and then home.
-We also have no support system – no babysitters or help - with all of our loved ones in Michigan,” Shannon explained.
+Now we were confined to the hospital first, and then home.
+We also have no support system – no babysitters or help - with all our loved ones in Michigan,” Shannon explained.

-Their family was working toward purchasing a home prior to the diagnosis, but that dream was put on hold.
-Shannon had to cut her work as an accountant by more than half.
+They were working toward purchasing a home before the diagnosis, but that dream has been put on hold.
+Shannon has cut her work as an accountant by more than half.
 Daniel's dad continues to work full time, but had to take time off without pay to be with his son.
-When paying the rent became a struggle, Pinky Swear was there to assist with rent and to insure they have a stable place to live while Daniel was in treatment.
+When paying the rent became a struggle, Pinky Swear was there to assist with rent and to ensure they have a stable place to live while Daniel was in treatment.

 “It has taken a great burden off of us.
 We were so used to being self-sufficient,” explained Shannon.
 “There's nothing like worrying about where your ill child will rest his head.
 The thought was overwhelming.”